Extensions to Delphi

 While Tusk offers a high degree of compatibility with Delphi,

-it also includes a number of (optional)
+it also includes a number of extensions and enhancements.

 This article discusses the most important of these,